Bug-Finderr/Anthropic-Billing-Tracker/README.md

 - **Real-Time Monitoring:** Continuously monitors your Anthropic billing balance.
 - **Customizable Thresholds:** Define multiple balance limits and corresponding alert intervals.
+- **Default Monitoring:** Automatically uses a 60-minute interval if no thresholds are set.
 - **Slack Integration:** Sends alerts directly to your Slack channel via Webhooks.
 - **Comprehensive Logs:** Keeps a log of all scraping actions accessible through the Options Page.
 - **User-Friendly Interface:** Easily configure settings through the Popup and manage logs via the Options Page.